ying-tang/help-documentation/_commontech/Cloud_Images_Provided_by_IBM.md

 ### Connecting to Windows instances

-Connect to your instance through Remote Desktop or VNC. **You'll need to use the `userid` and `password` specified in the Customization Script during VM provisioning**.
+Connect to your instance through Remote Desktop or VNC.
+You'll need to use the `userid` and `password` specified in the Customization Script during VM provisioning.
 On your first login, a prompt appears, requesting that you change your password.
 Please do.

 * Use your favorite Remote Desktop client to connect.
 * View the VNC console of the instance by clicking on the instance name in IBM Blue Box Cloud OpenStack dashboard, and then click on the **console** tab.
 The VNC console connects you with HTTPS.